lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

-Our second implementation option requires the Lead Attester to merge all certificate chains into a single EvidenceBundle containing a single de-duplicated sequence of CertificateAlternatives structures.
-This means that each EvidenceBundle is self-contained and any EvidenceStatement can be verified using only the sequence of CertificateAlternatives in its bundle, but Verifiers will have to do proper certification path building since the sequence of CertificateAlternatives is now a cert bag and not a certificate chain.
+Our second implementation option requires the Lead Attester to merge all certificate chains into a single EvidenceBundle containing a single de-duplicated sequence of CertificateChoices structures.
+This means that each EvidenceBundle is self-contained and any EvidenceStatement can be verified using only the sequence of CertificateChoices in its bundle, but Verifiers will have to do proper certification path building since the sequence of CertificateChoices is now a cert bag and not a certificate chain.

 ~~~